nvi-inc/fs-vgos/fs-vgos.md

     xoffset   99.4469   30.8190   0.01417  -0.00806  0.00452  0.00801 1 1 01d0 virgoa

 The `xEl_offs` and `El_off` values (ie. the 3rd and 4th columns) are the
-offsets in sky coordinates of the pointing fit.
+beam spaces offsets of the pointing fit.
 The absolute value of these should be less that ~0.02 degrees in each coordinate.
-There should also be the flags `1 1` in the 3rd and 4th columns from the end.
+There should also be the flags '`1 1`' in the 3rd and 4th columns from the end.

 Next, measure the SEFDs on test source